SecuritySynapse/program-tracing-starter/writing/reflection.md

 ## Run the `programtracer` Tool

 TODO: Execute the `programtracer` tool on each of the selected Python programs and its test suite.
 Ensure that the tool generates a trace file in the specified format (i.e., plaintext, CSV, or JSON).
-Create a directory called `traces` and save all of your trace files in this directory.
-Make sure that it is clear which of the five projects you used as subjects to conduct your program tracing resulted in each of the trace files.
+Create a directory called `traces/` and save all of your trace files in this directory, confirming that this directory is available inside of your GitHub repository.
+By varying the name of the file that contains each trace, make sure that it is clear which of the five projects you used as subjects to conduct your program tracing resulted in each of the trace files.

 _Reminder: Verify that the trace files are generated correctly for each program._